-The California Department of Transportation (Caltrans) in partnership with the Transportation Agency for Monterey County (TAMC) is proposing to improve intersection operations along SR 68 between Josselyn Canyon Road and San Benancio Road (post miles 4.8 -13.7) and enhance wildlife connectivity in order to reduce travel delays, vehicle collisions, and collisions between wildlife and vehicles.
+The California Department of Transportation (Caltrans) in partnership with the Transportation Agency for Monterey County is proposing to improve intersection operations along State Route 68 between Josselyn Canyon Road and San Benancio Road (post miles 4.8 -13.7) in order to reduce travel delays and vehicle collisions; and enhance wildlife connectivity to further reduce collisions between wildlife and vehicles.
 Caltrans will be the lead agency and will prepare an environmental impact report for the project.

 Estimated Project Timeline

-- Draft Environmental Document (DED) release – Fall 2021
+- Draft Environmental Document (DED) release – Spring 2023

 - Project design is to be compatible with existing community character while addressing intersection congestion, safety, and wildlife connectivity.